This is the authoritative reference for client-side error handling on

 insufficient_credits (402)

-code unless prepaid credits are enabled on your workspace.
+on your workspace.
 The

 Cause.
 The request body is malformed, missing required fields, or fails server-side validation.
 Examples: missingmodel, missing

-messages for chat completions, invalid JSON, or a key-management
+messages for chat completions, or invalid JSON.

 Also returned on POST /v1/completions when the requested model is not a